Coko-Foundation/ketty/docs/docs/userGuide/01-Getting Started with Ketty/03-getting-started-interface.md

 - Show/hide the right sidebar

-## The Administration interface
+## The Admin interface

-The Administration interface is available to users with admin privileges.
+The Admin interface is available to users with admin privileges.

 ### Admin capabilities